BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 set-item WSMan:localhost\client\trustedhosts -value $('<NewComputerHostname>,' + (get-Item WSMan:localhost\client\trustedhosts).value)

-Set-Item WSMan:\localhost\Client\TrustedHosts -Value 'utat022,utat01,ncat-ltjo,ncat-ltb1,ncat016,ncat041' # ToDo - add wireless hostnames?
+Set-Item WSMan:\localhost\Client\TrustedHosts -Value 'utat022,utat01,ncat-ltjo,ncat-ltb1,ncat016,ncat016-vs,ncat041' # ToDo - add wireless hostname and add default virtual switch for each host

 ### Add the new computer as a trusted host on other computers in the group